manukumarkc/AWS_EKS_APP_Monitor./README.md

 # Step 6: Visualize Metrics in Grafana

-    Open Grafana from the LoadBalancer IP.
+-Open Grafana from the LoadBalancer IP.

-    Login using default credentials.
+-Login using default credentials.

 -Once the Dashboard is visible, there are two newly added Dashboard for Accessing System metrics and Application metrics of EKS Cluster.
 -Below is the Reference image for reference: